Cord Blood Stem Cells & Regenerative Medicine

 The therapeutic potential of cord blood continues to grow.

-Researchers are probing for new possibilities using cord blood stem cells in a new and exciting area of known as regenerative medicine.
+Researchers are probing for new possibilities using cord blood in a new and exciting area of known as regenerative medicine.

 Regenerative medicine is the science of living cells being used to potentially regenerate or facilitate the repair of cells damaged by disease, genetics, injury or simply aging by stimulating the body's own repair mechanisms.